terrymight/terrymight.github.io/content/_index.md

 Hey,

-I'm Edna West, a Web Developer and Entrepreneur.
+I'm Tejiri Mayone, a Web Developer and Entrepreneur.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Delectus error cumque quisquam necessitatibus libero dolore porro, quo at molestiae modi voluptatibus iusto alias corporis.
-Accusamus, debitis, atque.
-Maiores, distinctio, neque.
+Am a skilled web developer specialized in Laravel and Angular 😊.
+With a strong background in these technologies, I adeptly build robust, scalable, and dynamic web applications.

 [Get to know me better](/about "Get to know me better")